Wooff! Today is: Friday, March 12, 2010

 • Coffee grounds, beans & tea (caffeine)

-• Fat trimmings (can cause pancreatitis)
+• Fat trimmings (can cause Pancreatitis)

 • Garlic – controversial – Some people give it to their dogs to ward off fleas and ticks and supposedly it works!